Michael Wynn, 7th Baron Newborough: Colditz

 Wynn now sporting a glass eye courtesy of his captors was moved to Marlag Nord POW camp near Bremen.
 After escaping he was sent to Colditz in January 1943 and was repatriated on medical grounds in January 1945.
 Hearing that Lovegrove was held in a German naval camp he volunteered to join the relieving force and met again with the man who had saved his life at St. Nazaire.

 Post-war

 After the war he returned to farming, and in 1963 became High Sheriff of Merionethshire.
 In 1965 he succeeded his father as Lord Newborough and inherited 20000 acre in North Wales.
 In 1971 he chose to sell Bardsey Island to the Bardsey Island Trust.

 In 1976 he was called before the magistrates for allegedly firing a 9 lb cannonball across the Menai Strait from Fort Belan, which had been built by a relative.
 The shot went through the sail of a passing yacht and he was charged with causing criminal damage.
 Even though it was his mother-in-law's birthday, he denied the charge, protesting that it must have been someone else.
 He was found guilty and fined.
 He died in Istanbul in 1998 and his ashes were shot out of an 18th-century cannon.
-He was survived by his second wife, Jennifer Acland (née Allen, married 1971), and his son and two daughters from his first marriage to Rosamund Lavington Barbour (married 1945).
-His son, Robert Vaughan Wynn, born 1949, succeeded him as the 8th Baron Newborough.
+His son succeeded him as the 8th Baron Newborough.